Install

 If you’re using a recent version of Debian or Ubuntu, then all dependencies can be installed via package management:

-sudo apt-get install pkg-config rustc cargo libzmq3-dev libboost-dev qtbase5-dev
+sudo apt-get install make pkg-config rustc cargo g++ libzmq3-dev libssl-dev libboost-dev qtbase5-dev

 If you’re on macOS, then all dependencies can be installed via Homebrew: